Soul Lift Cacao is a social enterprise that exclusively sells cacao grown on small family farms in Latin America.

 "Single source" in our model doesn't just mean a single country; it means a single farm or village.
 The map below shows where each cacao variety we carry is grown.

-All the cacao is prepared in small batches by indigenous groups in Guatemala and Mexico.
+All the cacao is prepared into "paste" in small batches by historic cacao stewards in Guatemala and Mexico.
+This is different than a lot of products labeled "ceremonial cacao" that are actually made in foreign factories!

 Whereas most cacao in the world passes through at least 10 hands from farm to consumer, what you buy from Soul Lift Cacao has passed through only 4 or 5 (e.g., farmer, collective, Soul Lift Cacao, customer).